wpeka/wplegalpages/readme.txt

 = Does WP Legal Pages support other plugins? =
 Yes, WP Legal Pages integrates seamlessly with WPForms, Contact Form 7, Gravity Forms, and more.

-== Upgrade Notice ==
-= 1.0.0 =
-Initial release of WP Legal Pages.
-Upgrade to Pro for advanced templates and compliance features.

 == Notes ==
 For more information, visit [Official WP Legal Pages Website](https://www.yourwebsite.com/).